ArthurFreeb/goatquery-dotnet/README.md

 # GoatQuery

-A .NET library for parsing OData-style query parameters into LINQ expressions.
+A .NET library for parsing query parameters into LINQ expressions.
 Enables database-level filtering, sorting, and pagination from HTTP query strings.

 ## Installation